Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Dual Characterizations of Metrics

 \subsubsection{Transportation Theory}

-The Wasserstein presentation is closely related to optimal transportation theory: In the case of the Kantorovich-Wasserstein lifting, one may view probability distributions $\mu, \nu$ as producers and consumers of a resource respectively (with the amount of the resource produced/consumed being fixed to $1$).
+The names of the two constructions are motivated by the probabilistic case as well.
+The coupling-based presentation is closely related to optimal transportation theory: In the case of the Kantorovich-Rubinstein lifting, one may view probability distributions $\mu, \nu$ as producers and consumers of a resource respectively (with the amount of the resource produced/consumed being fixed to $1$).
 Now one wants to transport the produced resources to the consumers in the economically most efficient possible way, minimizing the average distance each unit of resource needs to travel.
 Couplings $c$ of $\mu$ and $\nu$ can then be seen as \emph{transport plans}, with $\expect{c}{d_X}$ giving the total cost of carrying out the plan.
-Then the Kantorovich-Wasserstein distance gives us by definition the minimal possible cost.
+Then the Kantorovich-Rubinstein distance gives us by definition the minimal possible cost.

-In the distribution case (\Cref{expl:kant-wass-instances}.\ref{item:distribution-instance}), the Kantorovich presentation can be explained via the analogy of ``outsourcing the transport'' by defining a function~$f$ that assigns a price to each $x\in X$.
-This function must satisfy the requirement that it is non-expansive, i.e., that the difference of prices assigned to $x,y$ is always at most $d_X(x,y)$ (meaning that no extra profit can be made from such a transport).
+In the distribution case (\Cref{expl:kant-wass-instances}.\ref{item:distribution-instance}), the price-function-based presentation can be explained via the analogy of ``outsourcing the transport'' by defining a function~$f$ that assigns a price to each $x\in X$.
+This function must satisfy the requirement that it is nonexpansive, i.e., that the difference of prices assigned to $x,y$ is always at most $d_X(x,y)$ (meaning that no extra profit can be made from such a transport).
 The overall profit under such a price function is then the income obtained from the consumers ($\expect{\nu}{f}$) minus the cost paid to the producers ($\expect{\mu}{f}$).
-Taking the maximum over all such $f$ gives us the value of the Kantorovich lifting.
+Taking the maximum over all such $f$ gives us the value of the Kantorovich-Rubinstein lifting.